snt-arg/Tello-object-detection/README.md

 - [🧾 License](#license)

 ## 🛠️ Installation <a id="installation"></a>
-We strongly advise running this project on [Ubuntu 22.04](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) to ensure compatibility with the ROS distribution we used.
+We strongly advise running this project on [Ubuntu 22.04](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) to make sure it is compatible with the [ROS distribution](https://docs.ros.org/en/humble/index.html) we used.

 Also, make sure that the system used allows for connection to the drone (We encountered problems while trying to connect the drone to [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).)

 To settle the environment to run this project on your side, you must: